0mar711/3rd_Year_Project/README.md

 Each dataset page contains a description of the dataset, a graphical representation of attack distribution (if applicable), and buttons linking to detailed model analyses.

+**IMPORTANT NOTE:** The full analysis and componenets is only provided on the random forest and XGBoost models due to the infeasibility and no support for calculating SHAP values for the deep Keras models (LSTM and Reinforcement Learning DDQN)
 ## Setting Up and Running the Notebooks for Testing

 Before diving into the notebooks, you need to download the datasets used in this project from their respective websites.